Raks-Javac/bloc_project/README.md

 This projects demonstrates how you can manage the state of your app with DTos considered using the bloc pattern which covers the use of

-- Streams (sink and streams)
+-  bloc_stage_one branch Streams (sink and streams)

-- StreamController
+- bloc_stage_one branch StreamController

-- StreamBuilder
+- bloc_stage_two branch StreamBuilder

-- certain methods that the stream controller provides (onListen , add, .....)
+- bloc_stage_two branch :  certain methods that the stream controller provides (onListen , add, .....)

-- Using  Cubit and Equitable from the flutter_bloc and equitable package
+- bloc_stage_three branch :  Using  Cubit and Equitable from the flutter_bloc and equitable package

--  BlocProvider to render state UI and dependecy injection of cubit up the widget tree
+- bloc_stage_three branch : BlocProvider to render state UI and dependecy injection of cubit up the widget tree

+- bloc_stage_four branch : BlocBuilder to render state UI and dependecy injection of cubit up the widget tree